soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 Storage is a backend component, therefore we only expect a maintenance role:

-* **SWC Administrator** monitoring the health status, logs, signaling maintenance issues etc
+* **SWC Administrator** monitoring the health status, logs, signaling maintenance issues etc .
-* **SWC Maintenance** performing corrective / adaptive maintenance tasks that require database access and updates
+* **SWC Maintainer** performing corrective / adaptive maintenance tasks that require database access and updates.

 ## PostgreSQL RDBMS: storage of raw and augmented metadata